iotempire/iotempower/README.rst

   in your .bashrc.

-- start ulnoiot and agree and wait for dependencies to be downloaded (if packages are mssing, fix dependencies and try to run ``ulnoiot install clean``)
+- start ulnoiot and agree and wait for dependencies to be downloaded (if packages are missing, fix dependencies and try to run ``ulnoiot install clean``)

 - After successfully entering ulnoiot (the prompt should have changed colors and show ulnoiot in red, white, and black), start configuring your first IoT node, see `First IoT Nodes`_

 First IoT Nodes
 ---------------

+For this section, we assume that you have successfully set-up the ulnoiot configuration management environment.

+- Consider to configure  etc/ulnoiot.conf
+  and run ``accesspoint`` and ``mqtt_broker``.
+If you installed from the Raspberry Pi image, this should not be necessary.

 - Copy the folder ``lib/system_templates`` to a project directory, you can rename